 What does the assessment process include?

-This will be tailored to their needs to help to improve and maintain their mobility and manage their health conditions and make it easier for them to carry out everyday activities at home or work.
+This will be tailored to their needs to help improve and maintain their mobility, manage their health conditions, and make it easier for them to carry out everyday activities at home or work.

 What Training Will an Occupational Therapist Have?

-“Occupational Therapy (OT) is a science degree-based, health and social care profession, regulated by the Health and Care Professions Council.
-Occupational therapy takes a “whole-person approach” to both mental and physical health and wellbeing and enables individuals to achieve their full potential.”
+“Occupational Therapy (OT) is a science degree-based health and social care profession regulated by the Health and Care Professions Council.
+Occupational therapy takes a “whole-person approach” to mental and physical health and well-being and enables individuals to achieve their full potential.”